ranjitjhala/flux-tutorial/typ/ch01_refinements.typ

 that can be verified at compile-time, thereby entirely eliminating various classes of run-time problems.
 //
-Lets see how flux lets you refine basic or primitive types like `i32` or `usize` or `bool` with logical constraints that can be checked at compile time.
+Lets see how Flux lets you refine basic or primitive types like `i32` or `usize` or `bool` with logical constraints that can be checked at compile time.

 #alert("info", [
-  *Flux Specifications:* First off, we need to add some incantations that pull in the mechanisms for writing Flux specifications as Rust attributes.
+  *Flux Attributes:* First off, we need to add some incantations that pull in the mechanisms for writing Flux specifications as Rust attributes.
   This is done by importing the `flux_rs` crate and the `flux_rs::attrs` module.
 ])